RCOSDP/weko-document/docs/manuals_en/ADMIN/admin_manual.md

     1.2.
 For items without individual registration history (bulk registration, etc.): open with the modified flow when editing the item individually.

+    2. If the target workflow was in use, the item type cannot be changed.

 3. Click "Save".

 The workflow is saved.
 If it is saved successfully, the message "Workflow created successfully" appears.